AboutContactTermsPrivacy PolicyRefund Policy

 The Moonlight Rainbow Fountain feels like the center of Banpo, but it fits more cleanly as one stage inside a longer night route.
 If visitors go only for the fountain, the outing can feel shorter and more one-dimensional than expected.

-It is often better to arrive while the riverside lighting is still settling into the evening, walk through the Some Sevit side first, and let the fountain become the visual peak rather than the entire plan.
+Arrive while the riverside lighting is still settling into the evening, walk through the Some Sevit side first, and let the fountain become the visual peak rather than the entire plan.
 That sequence gives Banpo more depth and helps the night feel like a route instead of an isolated spectacle.

 Check the fountain schedule on the visit day because seasonal operation and weather can affect it.
 Even when the fountain is running, do not build the whole evening around a single show window.
 A stronger plan gives you 2 or 3 usable photo moments before the fountain starts, so the visit still works if wind, maintenance, or crowding changes the view.